Biden, Sanders Highlight Familiar Split In Democratic Party

 At his campaign rally in Philadelphia on Saturday, the former vice president went off script — twice — to deride a protester with a whistle.

-"That must be Bernie or somebody," Biden said, raising eyebrows and drawing laughs.
+"That must be Bernie or somebody," Biden apparently said, raising eyebrows and drawing laughs.

+(The line is at 8:21 into this video.
+You can decide for yourself what he said.)

 Minutes later, with Biden talking about unity and governing amid more background whistling, he used the whistler as a punchline.

 "You know, there's serious work that has to be done," Biden said, "but it's not being done by a president who wakes up in the middle of the night and wages war on Twitter or like the guy on the whistle back there.
-Wonder whose campaign he's with?"
+Wonder whose campaign he's with."

 In those two offhand remarks, Biden flashed a raw look at his view of the difference between himself and Sanders when it comes to governing – an adult seeking consensus or a kooky guy with a whistle.